Williams Law & Mediation Group

 He has prepared and argued cases at every level in Tennessee, including the Court of Appeals and the Tennessee Supreme Court.
 In addition, Chris is admitted to practice in the federal court for the Middle District of Tennessee and the 6th Circuit Court of Appeals.

-Chris is an adjunct professor of business law and ethics at Martin Methodist College, general counsel and past-president of the 100+ member Lawrenceburg Rotary Club, general counsel for A Kid's Place child advocacy center, general counsel for the Middle Tennessee District Fair, and chairman of the highly regarded Judge Lee England Chapter of Ducks Unlimited.
+Chris is an adjunct professor of business law and ethics in the University of Tennessee system, general counsel and past-president of the 100+ member Lawrenceburg Rotary Club, general counsel for A Kid's Place child advocacy center, general counsel for the Middle Tennessee District Fair, and chairman of the highly regarded Judge Lee England Chapter of Ducks Unlimited.
 Chris is an elder of the First Presbyterian Church of Pulaski, a member of the Pulaski Rotary Club, and the recipient of an honorary membership in the Lawrenceburg Rotary Club.